prometheus-operator/kube-prometheus/README.md

 ## Configuration

 Jsonnet has the concept of hidden fields.
 These are fields, that are not going to be rendered in a result.
 This is used to configure the kube-prometheus components in jsonnet.
-In the example jsonnet code of the above [Usage section](#Usage), you can see an example of this, where the `namespace` is being configured to be `monitoring`.
+In the example jsonnet code of the above [Customizing Kube-Prometheus section](#customizing-kube-prometheus), you can see an example of this, where the `namespace` is being configured to be `monitoring`.
 In order to not override the whole object, use the `+::` construct of jsonnet, to merge objects, this way you can override individual settings, but retain all other settings and defaults.

 These are the available fields with their respective default values:
 ```